2020PB/police-brutality/reports/Ohio.md

 ## Dayton

-### Police fire multiple cans of tear gas at protestors | May 30th
+### Police fire multiple cans of tear gas at protesters | May 30th

 Police fire several cans of tear gas, engulfing the intersection of 3rd & Ludlow.
 Shortly after the tear gas started, someone shot a can of yellow gas at the police.
-The police continued to shoot tear gas and some protestors grabbed the cans and threw them back toward the police.
-The protestors mostly disperse, but once the gas clears they return.
+The police continued to shoot tear gas and some protesters grabbed the cans and threw them back toward the police.
+The protesters mostly disperse, but once the gas clears they return.
 The police then fire more tear gas.

 tags: tear-gas, protester